 Our Mission is to be a family of believers who:

 The Apison Seventh-day Adventist Church is part of the world-wide Seventh-day Adventist denomination.
 We celebrate the Sabbath on the seventh-day of the week (Saturday) as a reminder of God’s creative and redemptive power.
-We also look forward to the eminent return of Jesus to take us to heaven.
+We also look forward to the imminent return of Jesus to take us to heaven.
 As we wait for His glorious appearing, we seek to honor God through sharing His truth and serving those in need.

 Use the buttons below to learn more about Seventh-day Adventist Beliefs, Request FREE Bible Studies, or Contact Us with any questions you may have.

 Brian Burgess is a native of Upstate New York and has served as a minister in the Seventh-day Adventist Church for 25 years.

 Brian’s most important education has come from learning to walk with God and serve His people.
 He is learning that the ups and downs of life; the opportunities and disappointments; the failures, temptations and victories in life, all serve to drive us closer or farther away from God and fellow human beings.

 He has a special interest in discovering the relevancy of God’s Word and Holy Spirit in our daily lives as well as help people grow emotionally and spiritually in their walk with God.